Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent Splitting Method for the Sum of Maximal Monotone and Cocoercive Operators Composed with Linear Coupling Operators: Parameter Adaptation

 \section{Parameter Adaptation}

-We can adapt our parameter choice for the algorithm to accommodate a wide variety of goals, including restricting communication between resolvent operations (and forward steps $B_j$) to match a given graph, maximizing the algebraic connectivity of the matrices, or any other convex function or convex set restriction on our matrix parameters, by using the following SDP for each $k \in \mathcal{K}$:
+We can adapt the selectin of matrix parameters for CABRA to accommodate a wide variety of goals, including restricting communication between resolvent operations (and forward steps $B_j$) to match a desired communication structure, optimize various properties of the matrices, or any other convex function or convex set restriction on our matrix parameters, by using SDP \eqref{cab:main_prob} to find $Z_k$, $W_k$, $K_k$, and $Q_k$ for each $k \in \mathcal{K}$.